Olivier-Boudeville/Ceylan-LEEC/README.md

 	ok.
 ```

-### slave
+### As slave

-*When your erlang application is already running an erlang http server, listening on public http port (ie cowboy)*.
+To be used when already running an Erlang application as an http server, listening on public http port (e.g. _Cowboy_):

 ```erlang